Liubavaa/lab_4/task_6/README.md

 ##  Rules of the game

 The player travels through the rooms, which are objects and characters: friends, enemies, sellers and buyers.
+Player can:
+- take item that is in room
-Player can talk to each character and find out the price information.
-The player can combine items and get new ones.
+- talk to every character and find out the price information
+- combine items and get new ones
+- help your friend and get prize
+- bargain with traders for the price of the item
+- buy item
+- sell item
-You get an item after helping friends.
-You can bargain with traders for the price of the item.
-After defeating two enemies, a secret room with the last enemy will open.
-The game ends after defeating him/her or losing to any enemy.
+- fight with enemies(actually player will help them) After defeating two enemies secret room with the last enemy will be opened.

 ## Module my_game_class.py